“In every heart there is an inner room, where we can hold our greatest treasures and our deepest pain.” – Marianne Williamson

 You will learn over time that the pain of your grief will keep trying to get your attention until you have the courage to gently, and in small doses, open to its presence.
 The alternative—denying or suppressing your pain—is in fact more painful.
 I have learned that the pain that surrounds the closed heart of grief is the pain of living against yourself, the pain of denying how the loss changes you, the pain of feeling alone and isolated—unable to openly mourn, unable to love and be loved by those around you.

-Read the book: “The Depression of Grief”
+Read the book: “Understanding Your Grief”